Grazie! Your submission has been received!

 This approach reduces the risk of persistent contracture, prolonged stiffness, and more difficult recovery after treatment.

-Diagnosis of stenosing ligamentitis
+Diagnosis of Stenosing Tenosynovitis

-Clinical examination
+Clinical Examination

 During the examination, the doctor looks for four basic signs:

-1. Soreness over the tendon canal.
+1. Tenderness over the tendon canal.

-2. Thickening or swelling of the shell.
+2. Thickening or swelling of the sheath.

-4. Reducing the smoothness of tendon sliding.
+4. Reduced smoothness of tendon gliding.

-Indications for surgery
+Indications for Surgery

-The main indications for the operation:
+The main indications for surgery are:

 Methods of treatment of this disease